desktop/desktop/docs/process/releasing-updates.md

 You will also see this in Chat:
 `desktopbot tagged desktop/release-{YOUR_VERSION}`

-When it's in `State: released` for beta or production, switch to your desktop application and make sure that the corresponding (prod|beta) app auto-updates.
+When it's in `State: released` for `beta` or `production`, switch to your desktop application and make sure that the corresponding (prod|beta) app auto-updates.
-If you don't have the app for beta, for example, you can always download the previous version on Central to see it update (but make sure you move it out of the Downloads folder and into the Applications folder for MacOS or it won't auto-update).
+If you don't have the app for `beta`, for example, you can always download the previous version on Central to see it update (but make sure you move it out of the Downloads folder and into the Applications folder for macOS or it won't auto-update).

 ### 5. Check Error Reporting